DPBridge: Latent Diffusion Bridge for Dense Prediction

 \cref{fig:depth vis} and \cref{fig:normal_map vis} present qualitative comparisons of DPBridge with SOTA diffusion-based methods on in-the-wild images for depth estimation and surface normal prediction, respectively.
-As shown in \cref{fig:depth vis}, DPBridge generates depth maps with sharper object boundaries and more coherent scene geometry, particularly in challenging cases such as urban scenes or complex foreground objects like animals, grass and flowers.
+As shown in \cref{fig:depth vis}, DPBridge generates depth maps with sharper object boundaries and more coherent scene geometry, particularly in challenging cases such as urban scenes or complex foreground objects like animals, grass, and flowers.
 In contrast, competing methods like Geowizard and DepthFM often produce over-smoothed outputs or fail to preserve depth discontinuities.
-In \cref{fig:normal_map vis}, DPBridge demonstrates stronger fidelity in fine-grained geometric details, such as the curvature of architectural structures, the contour of coral and reef, and the fur texture of the cat.
-Competing methods like Marigold tends to focus on the center object in the image and ignore the environment, while StableNormal produces unreliable outputs.
+In \cref{fig:normal_map vis}, DPBridge demonstrates stronger fidelity in fine-grained geometric details, such as the contour of coral and reef, the fur details of the cat, and the body composition curvature of the robot.
+Competing method like Marigold tends to focus on the center object in the image and ignore the environment, while StableNormal produces unreliable outputs.
 These visual results reinforce the quantitative findings and highlight the effectiveness of DPBridge in modeling structured output distributions with both global coherence and fine details.